Mistakes happen, allegations happen faster.

 Remember, accusations of negligence, errors, or misconduct do not have to be based in fact to cost you an arm and a leg.
 And even if you win your case (or it’s dismissed), you will still have to pay your attorney for their time.

-Any business that provides a service or advice should make sure that their insurance coverage includes a Professional Liability policy commensurate with their level of risk.
+Any business that provides a service or advice should make sure that their insurance coverage includes a professional liability policy that appropriately addresses their level of risk.

 Professionals that are especially vulnerable to this type of risk include: